Shusha Guppy

-Shushā Guppy (شوشا گوپی; née Shamsi Assār (شمسی عصار; 24 December 1935 – 21 March 2008) was a writer, editor and a singer of Persian and Western folk songs.
+Shushā Guppy (شوشا گوپی; née Shamsi Assār (Note: The name Shamsi (Persian: شمسی) is an attributive adjective, referring to the word Shams, the Sun, and may be interpreted as of or pertaining to the Sun.
+According to Dehkhoda, Assār (Persian: عصار) has two distinct meanings.
+The first refers to the professions dealing with pressing grapes or pressing oil-seeds; thus Assār is one who holds one of these professions.
+In this sense, the word Assār has its root in the word Osāreh, which means Juice or Ooze.
+The second interpretation is King and Refuge, in the meaning of one who provides shelter.
+In this second sense, Assār has also been used as a collective name.
+(Based on information gleaned from Loghat'nāmeh-ye Dehkhoda.)) (شمسی عصار; 24 December 1935 – 21 March 2008) was a writer, editor and a singer of Persian and Western folk songs.
 She lived in London from the early 1960s, until her death in 2008.

 Early life

 Her father, Sayyed Mohammad-Kāzem Assār, was a Shia theologian and Professor of Philosophy at University of Tehran.
-At age 16 in 1951, Shusha was sent to Paris, where she studied French Literature and philosophy at Sorbonne, and also trained as an opera singer.
+At age 16 in 1951, Shusha was sent to Paris, where she studied French Literature and philosophy at the Sorbonne, and also trained as an opera singer.
 In Paris she encountered artists, writers and poets such as Louis Aragon, José Bergamín, Jean-Paul Sartre and Albert Camus.
 She was encouraged by Jacques Prévert to record an album of Persian folk songs.

 She married British writer, explorer, and art collector Nicholas Guppy in 1961.
 The couple had two sons, Darius and Constantine, but divorced in 1976.
 At the time of her marriage, she moved to London, where she became fluent in English; she was already fluent in Persian and French.
 Guppy wrote articles for major publications in both Britain and the United States.
 She also began singing and acting professionally.